Posted on 20 November 2012.

 Henson’s work has been shown in the public domain since 1975, when he held his first solo show at the National Gallery of Victoria.
 Since then he has exhibited widely both nationally and internationally, including solo exhibitions at the Museum Moderner Kunst in Vienna, the Bibliotheque Nationale in Paris, and the Centro de Fotografia in Spain.
 In 1995 Henson represented Australia at the Venice Biennale.
 A comprehensive survey of his work was staged at the Art Gallery of New South Wales, Sydney and the National Gallery of Victoria, Melbourne in 2005.
 Henson’s work has been included in group exhibitions worldwide at prestigious venues such as the Guggenheim Museum, New York, the Centre Georges Pompidou, Paris and the Victoria and Albert Museum, London.
 Two major monographs have been published on Bill Henson’s work, Mnemosyne (2005) and Lux et Nox (2002).

-Posted in culture, featured
+Posted in beauty, culture, featured, photography

 Posted on 24 May 2012.